Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/lacp-resilience-scale-hg/guide.en-gb.md

 ---
-title: Improving Network Resilience on Bare metal servers
+title: Improving Network Resilience on Bare Metal servers
-excerpt: Discover how to reinforce the resilience of public and private interfaces on your OVHcloud Bare metal servers with the new network aggregation architecture
+excerpt: Discover how to reinforce the resilience of public and private interfaces on your OVHcloud Bare Metal servers with the new network aggregation architecture
-updated: 2025-10-07
+updated: 2025-10-10
 ---

 > [!primary]